 3. Free Carrier (FCA)

 Free Carrier is essentially the opposite of EXW, where it places the responsibility of delivering cargo on the sellers.
-The goods have to reach the nominated premises as indicated by the buyers and have to be accompanied by relevant export documents.
+The goods have to reach the nominated premises as indicated by the buyers and be accompanied by relevant export documents.

 4. Free On Board (FOB)